moliver28/research-handbook/content/job-families/engineering/development/management/senior-manager.md

 ## Responsibilities

 - Build a globally-distributed, sustainable, and successful team through hiring, retention, and strategic organizational design
-- Plan and execute long term strategies that move your team and the product stage(s) toward business objectives, including decision-making, achieving consensus, staffing and prioritization, and working through ambiguity
+- Plan and execute long term strategies that move your team and the product stage(s) toward business objectives, including decision-making, alignment, staffing and prioritization, and working through ambiguity
 - Understand [Engineering KPIs](/handbook/engineering/performance-indicators/#key-performance-indicators) and seek to improve them
 - Lead and drive significant results for multiple teams that have a direct impact on the broader mission they contribute to.
 Examples include, but are not limited to:
   - Managing 3 or more [engineering teams](/handbook/engineering/#engineering-departments-sub-departments--teams) with at least three engineering manager direct reports.